theaholtlund/marathon-qualifying-details/README.md

 ### Ideas for Later

-- Add functionality to pull for changes in the qualifying time for a given age group.
+- Add functionality for change tracking, to pull and alert on changes in the qualifying time for a given age group.